 - DROP where you are, onto your hands and knees;

 - COVER your head and neck with one arm and hand, as you crawl for shelter under a nearby table or desk;

 - HOLD ON to your shelter with one hand until shaking stops (remain on your knees and covering your head and neck with your other arm and hand).

-According to CUSEC Executive Director Jim Wilkinson, “Although we have all been impacted by the COVID-19 pandemic in some way, the threat of an earthquake in the central and eastern U.S. looms.
-The recent earthquake in North Carolina is a reminder that this is the case.
+According to CUSEC Executive Director Jim Wilkinson, “Although we have all been impacted by the COVID-19 pandemic in some way, the threat of an earthquake in looms.
+Recent earthquakes, such as the August 2021 M7.2 quake in Haiti, remind us that this is the case.
 Citizens can learn how to protect themselves, their families, and businesses against earthquakes and other disasters by participating in preparedness and safety events such as Great ShakeOut Drills and National Preparedness Month.”

 The ShakeOut is free and open to the public, and participants include individuals, schools, businesses, local and state government agencies, and many other groups.
 To take part in the ShakeOut, individuals and organizations are asked to join the drill by registering to participate www.shakeout.org.
 Once registered, participants receive regular information on how to plan their drill and become better prepared for earthquakes and other disasters.

 In 2020, more than 29 million people participated in ShakeOut drills nationwide.

 The Great Central U.S. ShakeOut is being coordinated by CUSEC and our Member and Associate States, the Federal Emergency Management Agency, the U.S. Geological Survey, and dozens of other partners.
 ShakeOut is coordinated globally by the Southern California Earthquake Center in Los Angeles, California.